-The ability to capture a piece of artwork digitally such that its reproduction is true to the original image and it is accepted as a total success in the eyes of the artist involves uniquely specialized knowledge, many years of experience, considerable artistic talent and love of the work.
+The ability to capture a piece of artwork digitally such that its reproduction is true to the original and it is accepted as a spot-on success in the eyes of the artist involves uniquely specialized knowledge, many years of experience, considerable artistic talent and love of the work.
 It is where many rewards for our work are found.

 The solutions we offer for the beautifully lifelike, digital capture of fine artwork are based upon our highly specialized, German made systems which were custom designed to capture every nuance of fine detail from within the subtle wisps of the lightest colours and tones down through to the deepest darks in the depths of a work.